The Research Project

 Business and management research can do much more to contribute to meeting these challenges by discovering management processes and systems to improve collective work at the organizational and national levels.

-These could include the responsible use of financial resources, accounting methods for assessing societal impacts, innovative products and services to meet the needs of the base of the pyramid, sustainable marketing and supply chain, logistics to reach currently inaccessible regions, strategies for economic growth and significant innovation, attention to both wealth creation and wealth distribution, to name a few.
+These could include the responsible use of financial resources, accounting methods for assessing societal impacts, innovative products and services to meet the needs of the base of the pyramid, sustainable marketing, and supply chain, logistics to reach currently inaccessible regions, strategies for economic growth, and significant innovation, attention to both wealth creation and wealth distribution, to name a few.

 CAIDEMA are together with other companies developing an Artificial Intelligence engine that will help facilitate Business and management research to contribute more to meeting these challenges by discovering management processes and systems to improve collective work at the organizational and national levels.

-Contributing to a better world should the ultimate goal of science and there is an acute need for large-scale help digesting scientific literature.
+Contributing to a better world should be the ultimate goal of science and there is an acute need for large-scale help digesting scientific literature.
 In 2018, the total number of published scientific articles was estimated at 2.52 million and the number of scientific journals at around 30 thousand .
-With such vast amounts of new information, in addition to the enormous amount that already exist, it is virtually humanly impossible to be fully up to date on the latest developments within most scientific fields.
+With such vast amounts of new information, in addition to the enormous amount that already exists, it is virtually humanly impossible to be fully up to date on the latest developments within most scientific fields.

 Furthermore, the literature itself, and the information it conveys, is typically of a heterogeneous nature.
-Studies within the same field of research may very well point in different directions (some show a positive relationship while others might a negative, or non-significant relationship) This ambiguity presents added challenges to developing a useful multi-document summaries in relation to the information.
+Studies within the same field of research may very well point in different directions (some show a positive relationship while others might a negative or non-significant relationship) This ambiguity presents added challenges to developing useful multi-document summaries in relation to the information.

-Lastly, studies have shown that a large proportion of the research articles produced at various research institutions around the world are not read by a sufficient large number of people outside a narrow circle of subject-oriented professionals or academics.
+Lastly, studies have shown that a large proportion of the research articles produced at various research institutions around the world are not read by a sufficiently large number of people outside a narrow circle of subject-oriented professionals or academics.

 The valuable knowledge that society spends large amounts of resources on creating the framework for, is thus not utilized to the extent one could wish for, which of course is not optimal for any of the involved parties.

-The focus of this paper is to construct a corpus of systematic review and meta-analytical articles that looks at factors to improve corporate performance with special focus upon human resource management issues and how to explore the possibilities of using NLP to achieve that.
+The focus of this paper is to construct a corpus of systematic review and meta-analytical articles that looks at factors to improve corporate performance with a special focus upon human resource management issues and how to explore the possibilities of using NLP to achieve that.

 To begin with, the corpus for this experiment will be based upon 80 to 100 systematic reviews and meta-analyses (SR/MA).
 Each of these SR/MA will be deconstructed into the original 20-40 scientific articles of which they are based upon.
 This means that the corpus of the project in total will consist of 2500-3000 scientific articles.